Thvnvtos/CSNN-1D-Delays/README.md

 # CSNN-1D-Delays
-Addind delays to 1D convolutional SNNs using DCLS2-1D
+Adding delays to 1D convolutional SNNs using DCLS2-1D

 ### Project progress:
 - Repository just started, files are mostly empty only showing structure of project.